ac4649/WhenInRome/README.md

 Create a ".env.local" file (sample.env.local file for reference) containing the Backend url to which the Front end should connect

-then do `yarn install` from the "WhenInRomeFE" directory
+then do `yarn install`

-then to run the application `yarn dev` to run in development mode
+to run the application in development mode:

-to run in production mode
+run `yarn dev`

-run `yarn next build`
+to run in production mode:

-then `yarn start`
+run `yarn next build` then `yarn start`